Equine Education & Alternative Provision in Doncaster

 Who we support

-Supporting learners aged 8–16 and Post-16 with diverse needs.
+Supporting learners aged 8–16 and Post-16 with diverse needs

 The Orchard Equine College supports young people who may find mainstream education overwhelming, inaccessible or unsuitable.
-Our calm, structured and outdoor-based environment is designed for learners who benefit from hands-on experiences, predictable routines and nurturing relationships.

 Close-up of a black horse wearing a gray halter outdoors with a blurred background of trees.